Chewbaka69/PlexShare/README.md

 Web Application standalone that provide the management of local users, many server and the libraries.

 # Description
-With this web application, your friends can create an account directly on your server.
+With this web application, some one can create an account directly this app.
+Every body can add his PlexServer to the list.
+When you are connected by default you have access to all servers.
-You can manage permission by user or by library like limit of number streaming, quality and other You can add the server of your friend, and use only one interface to share with all of your friend.
+But the admin can manage permission by user or by library like limit of number streaming, the quality and other

+With only one interface and without plex.tv registration, everybody can have access to the libraries of all the servers you have registered.

 ![Flyer](https://i.imgur.com/OJbsPlO.png)